 Please direct enquiries through our contact page.

-The Auditor-General has received correspondence from Garth Hamilton MP dated 1 July 2026, requesting that the Auditor-General undertake an assessment of the Australian Government's climate change commitments.
-This request is under consideration and the response will be published here.
+The Auditor-General responded on 31 July 2026 to correspondence from Mr Garth Hamilton MP dated 1 July 2026, requesting that the Auditor-General undertake an assessment of the Australian Government's climate change commitments.

 Correspondence from Garth Hamilton MP